peanutsmin/oct-labeling-tool/README.md

 Optical biopsy (OCT-based) is emerging as a radiation-free future solution.
 While general tools like CVAT and Label Studio exist, no lightweight desktop tool specialized for lung OCT lesion annotation was available.

-I built this as an experimental MVP — with plans to add YOLO/COCO export, mask annotation, DICOM support, and project reload.
+I built this as an experimental MVP — The tool currently supports JSON export, YOLO-format export, and project save/load.
+Future plans include COCO export, mask annotation, and DICOM support.

 ### What I Built
 A lightweight desktop tool for annotating lung OCT images, designed to generate labeled datasets for future AI training.